julioedi/wp_tax_featured_image/README.md

-# Advance Featured Image for Taxonomies
+# Advanced Featured Image for Taxonomies

 **A lightweight WordPress plugin to add featured images (thumbnails) to taxonomy terms.**
 Stores image references in a custom `_thumbnail_id` column directly in the `wp_terms` table to minimize extra queries and optimize performance.